nfsrules/SEEDS/README.md

 ## License

-Our code is built on top of the code from Karras and Al. [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Our code is built on top of the EDM code [Elucidating the Design Space of Diffusion-Based Generative Models (EDM)](https://github.com/NVlabs/edm) under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Citation